dk14/wolfram-mega/docs/dsl.md

 > More strict semantics of observation - can be achieved by using `dsl.strictlyFair = true` (see technical notes).
 The strictest option is `dsl.strictlyFair = true && dsl.StrictlyStrict = true` which disallows any complex condition.

+> `dsl.strictlyOneLeafPays` and `dsl.strictlyOneLeafPairPays` allow to ensure that payment only happens in a single leaf of a tree. `strictlyOneLeafPairPays` is weaker and allows one leaf per party (strictest perfect hedge check).

 Multi-party:

 ```ts